Rangi42/polishedcrystal/README.md

    * Fly to the Rock Tunnel/Power Plant Pokémon Center
    * Menu blurbs (descriptions) are off by default
    * Always show numbers in Pokédex, even in Johto order
+   * Access Silph Co. after restoring power to Kanto, and buy new Poké Balls
    * Move Viridian Gym's HGSS gym trainers to the extended Trainer House, with a prize Nugget for beating them
    * Buy BlueSky Mail and Morph Mail in Goldenrod City
    * Buy Eon Mail in Goldenrod City after getting Eevee from Bill